ChrisAnDias/ChrisAnDias/README.md

 ## Hi everybody!
-My name is Chris! 👋
+You can call me Chris! 👋

 - 🔭 Open to work.
-- 🌱 Stutent for Data Science.
+- 🌱 Stutent for Data Engineering.
-- 🐱‍💻 Participanting to #ElasnaIA, and so studing too Artificial Intelligence.
 - 😄 Pronouns: she/her
-- 🌎  Based in Campina Grande, Paraíba, Brazil
+- 🌎  Based in Salvador, Bahia, Brazil
 - 👩‍💻  More about me:
         [LinkedIn](https://www.linkedin.com/in/deborachristyna/)